-There will be various, unannounced in class assignments throughout the term.
+There will be various, in class assignments throughout the term, these can not be made up.

 Tests:

 There will be 2 tests during the term and a cumulative final exam.
 Please speak to me BEFOREHAND if you have to miss a test.